|Note: The WorldCat.org listing of libraries holding (any) editions of Blackledges in America is found here.|

 Blackledge of Red Cloud, NE.
 It is 640 pages and includes some 74 color pages. |

 The WorldCat.org listing of libraries holding Blackledge Stories is found here.

-Library Placements: As of January 2021, some 120 copies of the 640 page Blackledge Stories have been distributed.
-This includes the following libraries:
+Library Placements: As of June 2021, 100 copies of the 640 page Blackledge Stories have been distributed, most to individuals but including the following libraries: